 Coconut Octopus can be found hiding in almost anything they can call home.
 We were even lucky enough to find a Hairy Frogfish no bigger than a small coin thanks to our guide Oping, which the other divers were very jealous of.

 Jump on a bike to explore this lush island visiting beautiful villages, mangroves and the famous Jesus statue.
 Standing at 35m, it is larger than that in Rio de Janeiro, (Christ the Redeemer) which stands at only 30m.

 Outside of main cities, you may hear the word “Bule”, usually used for tourists of lighter hair and skin colour.
-It is generally not meant to offend, but a way of saying hello.
+It is generally not meant to offend but is a way of saying hello.

 You’ll be asked for quite a few pictures as you’re considered exotic.
 Just roll with it.
 It’s a great way to get pictures as well!

-Get involved and don’t be shy to chat to the locals.
+Get involved and don’t be shy to chat with the locals.
 Everyone we met was very friendly and generally wants to help, even if the language is difficult.

 These useful phrases helped us